Ask Slashdot: What's the Best Business Model for An Open Source Developer? - Slashdot

 ..." </sarcasm>

-Work for Microsoft - Seriously (Score:2)
+Work for Microsoft - Seriously (Score:3)

 The obvious answer on how to survive on writing open source is to work for a large company that will pay you to do it.
 My first thought was: